andreeagrijuc/quotes-and-background/README.md

-Quick generator of random background images and quotes, using React and Javascript
+Quick generator of random background images and quotes, using React and Javascript, https://andreeagrijuc.github.io/quotes-and-background/